jrmajor/laravel-fluent/README.md

 <a href="https://packagist.org/packages/jrmajor/laravel-fluent"><img src="https://img.shields.io/packagist/v/jrmajor/laravel-fluent.svg" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/jrmajor/laravel-fluent"><img src="https://img.shields.io/packagist/php-v/jrmajor/laravel-fluent.svg" alt="Required PHP Version"></a>

-Unleash the expressive power of the natural language in your Laravel application.
-Read the [Fluent Syntax Guide](https://projectfluent.org/fluent/guide/) in order to learn more about syntax.
+Unleash the expressive power of the natural language in your Laravel application with [Project Fluent](https://projectfluent.org), a localization system designed by Mozilla.

-This package is a Laravel wrapper around [jrmajor/fluent-php](https://github.com/jrmajor/fluent-php).
+Read the [Fluent Syntax Guide](https://projectfluent.org/fluent/guide/) or try it out in the [Fluent Playground](https://projectfluent.org/play/) to learn more about the syntax.

 ```ftl
 shared-photos =